Interview with Ryan Wittinger of Kult of Athena Aug 21, 2014 8:52:17 GMT

 From a practical standpoint, the sword is very versatile.
 While some swords are designed strictly for cutting or thrusting exclusively, many can excel at both.
 Most other weapons are limited to one or the other.

-Bill: What are your favourite films or books featuring the sword?
+Jack: What are your favorite films or books featuring the sword?
 Why do you pick this one(s)?

 Ryan: I’m a fan of “sword” movies in general.
 I tend to like historic based epics quite a bit.
 Gladiator, Kingdom of Heaven, that sort of thing.
 And of course I will always have fond memories of the movies of my childhood, Conan, Excalibur, Clash of the Titans, the old Sinbad movies, Jason and the Argonauts.
 I love that stuff.

 As far as books go, I tend to read history almost exclusively, specifically military history.
 I find history more fascinating than fiction, so I dedicate the little time I have to read to that.

 Jack: According to your personal tastes what are your favorite types of swords and why?